All Episodes

 You can open up parts of the country now, but we got to do it safely.

-President is very frustrated.
+The president is very frustrated.

-I think you you obviously know that uh about Andrew McCabe's he believes that people like McCabe and others just were able to basically flout laws and so far with impunity.
+He believes that people like McCabe and others just were able to basically flout laws and so far with impunity.

-Uh so I uh to sabotage the presidency.
+To sabotage the presidency.

 Sabotaging the presidency.

-That was the interview that the Attorney General Barr gave with Laura Ingram last week, news roundup information overload hour.
+That was the interview that the Attorney General Barr gave with Laura Ingram last week, News Roundup Information Overload Hour.

 He also said in that interview very clearly that Durham was not about a report, that Durham was deep into looking at specific potential crimes that were committed.

-We know now beyond any doubt, with the IG report and all that we have gathered, all the information we have that yes, premeditated fraud on a FISA court for the purpose of spying on then candidate Trump transition team Trump and deep into the Trump presidency happened.
+We know now beyond any doubt with the IG report and all that we have gathered, all the information we have that, yes, premeditated fraud on a FISA court for the purpose of spying on then candidate Trump, transition team Trump, and deep into the Trump presidency happened.

-They used as the basis for the warrant, even though they were warned numerous times ahead of signing the warrants, they were warned numerous times that in fact Hillary paid for it.
+They used as the basis for the warrant, even though they were warned numerous times ahead of signing the warrants, they were warned numerous times that, in fact, Hillary paid for it.

-It's unverified and really unverifiable, and Christopher Steele has an agenda.
+And Christopher Steele has an agenda.

 Now we know more.

-As of Friday, Charles Grassley, Senator Iowa, Ron Johnson, Senator Wisconsin, that they have now pointed out newly declassified evidence shows there was a a quote, a direct Russian disinformation campaign in 2016, and there were ties between Russian intelligence and a presidential campaign.
+As of Friday, Charles Grassley, Senator, Iowa, Ron Johnson, Senator, Wisconsin, that they have now pointed out newly declassified evidence shows there was a, quote, a direct Russian disinformation campaign in 2016, and there were ties between Russian intelligence and a presidential campaign, the Clinton campaign, not Trump's campaign.

-FBI crossfire hurricane team investigating the Trump 2016 campaign received multiple indications that former British spy Christopher Steele, one of their key informants in their investigation was part of an elaborate Russian disinformation campaign, according to newly declassified footnotes from I.G.
-Michael Horowitz's report on FBI misconduct.
+FBI crossfire hurricane team investigating the Trump 2016 campaign received multiple indications that former British spy Christopher Steele, one of their key informants in their investigation, was part of an elaborate Russian disinformation campaign, according to newly declassified footnotes from IG Michael Horowitz's report on FBI misconduct.

 It goes on from there.